Calicut University BA/BCom Open Entrance Exam Results 2017 Released at cupbresults.uoc.ac.in

 Step 4: Download your result and save a copy of the pdf for further reference

-The University of Calicut has not mentioned the detailed scores of the candidates, however, the status whether the candidate has passed/failed the exam has been updated in the above pdf.
+The University of Calicut has not mentioned the detailed scores of the candidates however the status whether the candidate has passed/failed the exam, has been updated in the above pdfs.

+The result has been released in pdf documents sorted according to the exam centres of the candidates therefore candidates who had appeared in the open entrance exams at these affiliated colleges can follow the instructions below and check their result:

 The varsity will issue detailed scorecards soon and candidates who have failed in the exams can wait for the next steps from the University.